 So here’s the thing: You really should be staying out of the sun and religiously using sunscreen.
 It’s that simple.
 That being said, we know that getting too much sun happens to the best of us.
 When that happens, and your skin is in need of a little extra TLC, Senior Editorial Director of Commerce Dwyer Frame recommends reaching for this lotion.
 Not only will it add back much-needed moisture to your parched skin, but it’s also chock full of soothing aloe vera to help counteract the effects of those damaging rays.

 Best In-Shower: Nivea In-Shower Nourishing Body Lotion

 One easy way to make moisturizing a daily habit?
 Opt for this guy, which you can use while you’re still in the shower.
 How it works: Post-washing, apply this lotion all over, then rinse off and towel dry as normal.
 Yes, rinse off.
 The water-activated formula is meant to be used on wet skin, and leaves you skin silky smooth, without even a trace of residue.
 Why didn’t we think of that?

 Best for Eczema: Eucerin Eczema Relief Body Cream

 For those dealing with pesky (and uncomfortable) eczema flares, this option is choice.
 Totally steroid-free, it instead relies on colloidal oatmeal to calm red, itchy patches, skin-strengthening ceramides, and soothing licorice root extract.
-It also works to reduce the incidence of future flare-ups and is something the whole fam can use—even babies as young as three months.
+It also works to reduce the incidence of future flare-ups and is something the whole fam can use—even newborn babies.

 Best Spray: Cetaphil Sheer Hydration Body Spray Moisturizer